athomasq/athomasq.github.io/portfolio.md

 ----

-*Money is boring, but markets are endlessly fascinating.*
+*Money is kind of boring, but markets are endlessly fascinating.*

 <br/>